Sand & Grass Volleyball League Rules

 • Players cannot touch the net.

-• Players may not cross the center line/plane while the ball is in play.
+• Players may not cross the center line while the ball is in play.

 • Incidental contact with an opponent is ignored, unless such contact interferes with the opponent's opportunity to play the ball.

-• While opposing players are not required to avoid the ball or player, they cannot intentionally interfere with any legal attempt to play the ball on their court.
+• While opposing players are not required to avoid the ball or player, they cannot intentionally interfere with any legal attempt to play the ball or their court.

-• Co-Ed teams must have at least one woman on the court at all times.
-There is no maximum on the number of women on the court.
-Teams can have a maximum of 2 males on the court at one time.
+• Teams must have at least two women on the court at all times.
+There is no maximum number of women allowed on the court.
+Teams can have a maximum of 2 men on the court at one time.

-• There are no restrictions on player alignment.
-You must rotate the serve
+• There are no restrictions on player alignment, but teams must maintain the correct service order.

-• All substitutions must be male-for-male or female-for-female
+• All substitutions must be the same gender, female for female or male for male.

 • A minimum of 4 players must be on the court to start play.

-• At least two (2) women on the court at all times.
-A team cannot have more than three males on the court at one time.
+• At least two women must be on the court at all times.
+A team cannot have more than three men on the court at one time.
 Failure to comply will result in forfeiture.

 • Team members on the court must be separated by gender.